joshuacherian/joshuacherian.github.io/_posts/2019-11-29-Sounds-About-Right.md

 Sermons from the ATL and Washington D.C.
 Louie Giglio has been around for a while, spearheading the Passion Conference movement, and Ben Stuart, one of my favorite communicators, is carrying the torch in the nation's capital.

 ### Listen to This:
--[The Restoration of Peter](https://overcast.fm/+FoSL-Y3ec): A powerful look at the betrayal and redemption of one of the most vocal disciples in the gospels.
+- [The Restoration of Peter](https://overcast.fm/+FoSL-Y3ec): A powerful look at the betrayal and redemption of one of the most vocal disciples in the gospels.
 Ben Stuart shows us the Peter inside us all.
--[The Sovereignty of God in the Chaos of Christmas](https://overcast.fm/+FoSIiZvWg): The greatest Christmas message ever told.
+- [The Sovereignty of God in the Chaos of Christmas](https://overcast.fm/+FoSIiZvWg): The greatest Christmas message ever told.
 I listen to this at least annually (mostly during the holidays, but I've been known to play it in May as well).
 Louie Giglio deconstructs the context of the Christmas story in a way you've never heard before but desperately need in your life.

 ## [Planet Money](https://www.npr.org/sections/money/)

 Funny, interesting stories on the economy in America and beyond.
 If you've never cared about helium harvesting or Venmo refunds, now you will!

 ### Listen to This:
--[We're Going to Space](https://overcast.fm/+HuIhCkYqU): The intersection of economics and space.
+- [We're Going to Space](https://overcast.fm/+HuIhCkYqU): The intersection of economics and space.
 I love this so much.
--[Wait, Why Are We Going to Space?](https://overcast.fm/+HuIge-Wm0): You generally need a good reason to go to space.
+- [Wait, Why Are We Going to Space?](https://overcast.fm/+HuIge-Wm0): You generally need a good reason to go to space.
 This isn't a trip to Walmart, after all.
--[Rocket Shopping](https://overcast.fm/+HuIgOW7gE): Step 1: Find a satellite.
+- [Rocket Shopping](https://overcast.fm/+HuIgOW7gE): Step 1: Find a satellite.
 Done.
 Step 2: Find a launch vehicle.
--[3 2 1](https://overcast.fm/+HuIg-rNBs): The countdown.
+- [3 2 1](https://overcast.fm/+HuIg-rNBs): The countdown.
 The launch.
 The space nerd inside of me rejoices.
--[Why The Price of Coke Didn't Change For 70 years](https://overcast.fm/+HuIicDKPc): The title made me say, "Wait, really?"
+- [Why The Price of Coke Didn't Change For 70 years](https://overcast.fm/+HuIicDKPc): The title made me say, "Wait, really?"
 The story made me say, "Wow."
 A fascinating look at the world's most famous beverage.

 ## [The Sleeping At Last Podcast](https://sleepingatlast.podbean.com/)

 Have you ever listened to a song and wondered, "How did they make that?"
 Ryan O'Neal answers all of those questions about the music he produces under the name Sleeping At Last.
 I've always loved this concept for a podcast and Ryan knocks it out of the park.
 Updates are spotty because of the nature of music production, but man, the wait is worth it.

 ### Listen to This:
--[August 21, 2017: Total Solar Eclipse](https://overcast.fm/+OHH8fBcwk): Ryan O'Neal is just as much of a space nerd as I am and has been making music dedicated to various astronomical events.
+- [August 21, 2017: Total Solar Eclipse](https://overcast.fm/+OHH8fBcwk): Ryan O'Neal is just as much of a space nerd as I am and has been making music dedicated to various astronomical events.
 In this one, he scores the first solar eclipse over the United States in almost 40 years.
 An amazing behind-the-scenes look that leaves you with a deep appreciation for artists and the heart they pour into their art.

 ## [Twenty Thousand Hertz](https://www.20k.org/)